thirulak/Sqlite_for_android/README.md

 - [x] Inorder to eliminate the direct interaction of the UI with DB , we use content provider .
 - [x] Doesnot allow the invalid data to enter the database .
 - [x] Good abstraction layer between the data source & the UI code
+- [x] Works well with other android framework classes , For an instance:Activity manager

 * https://developer.android.com/guide/topics/providers/content-provider-basics